"…an authentic Miami sound is being forged by [Spam Allstars]..."

 The driving force behind the music is the band’s founder and leader, Andrew Yeomanson a/k/a DJ Le Spam.
 Born in Montreal, and raised in Toronto, Bogota, London, and Tampa…Andrew has always had a passion for music, history, and tinkering.
 His early love was heavy metal, and with a British father and a Venezuelan mother, he was raised with a variety of cultural exposure which peaked his interest musically.
 He began playing guitar and collecting vinyl, and his musical tastes grew in different directions.

-The current line up includes Tomas Diaz on percussion (Cuba), Jose Elias on guitar (Dominican Republic), AJ Hill on sax (Miami, FL), Chad Bernstein on trombone (Chicago, IL), and Ted Zimmerman on trumpet (Houston, TX).
+The current line up also includes Tomas Diaz on percussion (Cuba), Jose Elias on guitar (Dominican Republic), AJ Hill on sax (Miami, FL), and Chad Bernstein on trombone (Chicago, IL).
 These musicians have contributed significantly to the bands sound and attitude.
 They each have played in multiple projects over their careers, and continue to pursue their individual passions, but week in and week out they are Spam Allstars.
-Other musicians that still record with the band, and have toured in the past include Steve Welsh on sax (NY,NY), John Speck on trombone (Seattle, WA), and Adam Zimmon on guitar (LA, CA)
+Other musicians that perform/record with the band (now or in the past) include Aaron Lebos on guitar (Miami, FL), Ted Zimmerman on trumpet (Houston, TX), Papacho Savon on congas (Havana, Cuba), Mercedes Abal on flute (Havana, Cuba), Steve Welsh on sax (NY,NY), John Speck on trombone (Seattle, WA), and Adam Zimmon on guitar (LA, CA).

 Spam Allstars have recorded six albums and released them independently.
 The first two releases were limited editions and fairly experimental - Pork Scratchings and Pigs in Space.
 Their third CD - Fuacata Live - was nominated for a Latin Grammy.
 This came as a huge surprise as it was recorded from a show at Hoy Como Ayer during their weekly residency.
 The magic was captured, the playing was unique, and people wanted more.
 Their fourth CD - Contra Los Robotics Mutantes - was their first studio recording and done so at City of Progress, DJ Le Spams recording studio.
-Their fifth CD - electrodomesticos - was also a studio recording and included special guests Page McConnel (Phish), John Medeski (Medeski Martin & Wood), Martin Pena (AntiBalas), and more.
+Their fifth CD - electrodomesticos - was also a studio recording and included special guests Pee Wee Ellis (JB Horns, James Brown), Page McConnell (Phish, Vida Blue), John Medeski (Medeski Martin & Wood, Mad Skillet), and Martin Perna (AntiBalas, Ocete Soul), and more.
 Their sixth album, Trans-Oceanic, was released in March of 2017.

 Spam Allstars recordings have been licensed to a variety of clients including HBO’s Ballers, Volkswagen, Pollo Tropical, Miami Heat, Miami International Film Festival, Nike, NPR shows, Lonely Planet TV, and more...